Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 • A disability supplement for those approved for the disability tax credit

 The goal of the Canada Workers Benefit is to help offset the costs of living for low-income workers and encourage more people to enter the workforce.
-It provides tax-free financial support annually after filing taxes or in quarterly advance payments.
+It provides a refundable tax credit that can reduce the tax you owe or increase your refund annually after filing taxes or in quarterly advance payments.

 Who Qualifies for the Canada Workers Benefit?